nevermined-io/app_docs/docs/tutorials/builders/04-create-subscription.md

 ---

-# How to create a Smart Subscription
+# How to create a Subscription

-Publishers can use Nevermined to create Smart Subscriptions.
+Publishers can use Nevermined payments App to create Smart Subscriptions.
 These function as access tokens and help AI or Data Publishers to control the access to their AI or Data Services.

 Creating a Smart Subscription is the first of two steps: